 Our Professional Rules and Practice Guidelines emphasise that all members should have in place “a business continuity plan which would ensure the continuity of the business in the event of a serious incident such as fire, flood, major IT systems or security failure or terrorist incident.”
 While not specifically listed, a pandemic such as this is undoubtedly such an incident.
-No doubt most members have already dusted off such plans.

 One important thing to consider if you are a small practice is whether you have adequate arrangements in place for reciprocal working (e.g. with other local practices), in terms of putting an alternate in place if the sole practitioner or principal has to self-isolate or becomes ill.
 ATT/CIOT guidance on appointing an alternate can be found here.